 You and the other participant(s) select a date for the mediation that is acceptable to all - generally about two to three weeks in the future - and communicate that date to ADR staff.
 We will then arrange for a meeting room and schedule mediators and observers, as appropriate.

 Once the date, time, location and mediators have been confirmed, the parties will be contacted so that we can help you prepare for your mediation and answer any questions you might have.

-Mediations typically begin at 9 a.m. and are usually held in the ADR Conference Room in King County's Chinook Building, though other times/locations can be arranged, if necessary.
+Mediations typically begin at 9 a.m. with in-person mediations usually held in the ADR Conference Room in King County's Central Building, though other times/locations can be arranged, if necessary, and online mediations using videoconferencing software.
 On average, most mediations last four to six hours.
 However, since there is no way to know how long a session will actually last, the parties are asked to set aside an entire day.

 There is no charge for an ILCRG mediation.
 Since the mediators are employees of the member agencies, each agency "contributes" a share of the cost of the program by "contributing" a staff member to mediate the cases of other agencies.